chuckfairy/node-webcam/README.md

 ### Webcam.capture( String location, Object options, Function callback )

-Will return the location of the image.
+First param of callback will be a possible error or null.
+Second will return the location of the image or null.
+The following functions will follow similarly.
 This function will auto append the output type if not specified in file name.

 ### Webcam.getShot( Number shot, Function callback )